lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 ## 2. Create a shell script that runs the method
 As a next step we want to create a shell script that takes the necessary parameters as inputs and executes the method.
 We will use this shell script again within the Docker image.

-Create a file named `script.sh` with the following contents:
+Create a file named `script.sh` in the same folder as the jar file with the following contents:

 ``` bash
 inputImage=${1}